 This is why 86% of consumers skip TV advertisements and 44% of direct mail pieces are never opened.
 People want good content that solves their problems and introduces them to the right products and services.

-Chapter one introduces you to indexation and accessibility, while chapter two teaches you how site speed and performance correlate with your rankings.
+Chapter 1 introduces you to indexation and accessibility, while chapter 2 teaches you how site speed and performance correlate with your rankings.

 18. SEO and SEM Predictions and Tips For 2015